 Concepts to Adopt

 Whether you feel ready to work with a learning designer or not, I have created a list of concepts that are critical for the online learning environment.
-As I publish these individual posts on my LinkedIn account, I will also link them here to the relevant concept for a growing repository to support your effort to transition from onsite to online effectively well!
+Published on my LinkedIn account, they are linked here to the relevant concept for a growing repository to support your effort to transition from onsite to online effectively well!

 Concept 1 Concept over Information: Creating Applicable Takeaways